-The REDD+ Steering Committee consists of 21 members from the government, including the MINEPDED, MINFOF, MINEPAT, MINADER, MINFI, MINEPIA, MINEE, MINRESI and MINAS, Civil Society (through the Civil Society REDD & CC Platform), the Indigenous Peoples, the Private Sector and Elected Representatives (see article 3 of the order concerning the makeup of the steering committee in annex 1a-1).
 This Committee is multisectoral.
-The Chairman of the Committee may, if necessary, invite any "person," including the national and international technical and financial partners of the MINEP, because of his expertise or his experience concerning the questions to be examined (article 2, paragraph 3).
+The Chairman of the Committee may, if necessary, invite any "person," including the national and international technical and financial partners of the MINEP, because of his/her expertise or experience concerning the questions to be examined (article 2, paragraph 3).
 The organization and operating method of this committee is detailed in annex 1a of this document.